Cycling at the Grand Canyon

 Hermit's Rest

-Hermit’s Rest was first built in 1914 as a stopping point for tourists on the site of the former Hermit Camp.
-The stop now has a café, toilets and gift shops and even more great photo opportunities of this stunning area.
-You can have your photo taken with the historic bell at the entrance to the Mary Jane Colter building.
+Hermit’s Rest marks the end of the Hermit Road route and is a great place for a break.
+First built in 1914 as a stopping point for tourists, it now has a café, toilets, and gift shop.
+You can also take photos with the historic bell at the entrance to the Mary Jane Colter building.

-After a short break all the cyclists and bikes are transported back to the starting point at Hopi’s point.
+After our break, all the cyclists and bikes were transported back to the starting point at Hopi’s point.

 boys pretending to climb up ridge at Grand Canyon